 Vinayak Damodar Savarkar, popularly known as Veer for the bravery displayed by him in driving out a group of Mohamedan plunderers in his youth.
 He was a lawyer cum writer, cum poet, cum revolutionary.
 Born in May 1883 in Nasik, he studied in Fergusson College in Pune and went to England for studying Law.
 His elder borther was Ganesh Savarkar.
 Veer Savarkar became a close associate of Shyamji Krishna Varma and was a leader in the India House.
 He supplied arms to the revolutionaries in India and was involved in planning the assassination of Curzon Wylie.
 He was arrested for the Nasik Conspiracy Case and was sentenced to fifty years of deportation for two terms.
 He made a daring attempt in Marseilles by trying to escape through the port hole and swim across the ocean to the mainland but was caught by French gendarme who handed him over to the British.
 He spent around 12 years in Cellular jail and subsequently in Ratnagiri prison.
 He later became a leader of Hindu Mahasabha for organizing the Hindus to protect their interest against the communal politics of the Muslims backed by the British Government.

 Surendranath Bannerjee or Surrender Not as he was known in the early stages of his career, was a Moderate leader who emerged as one of the key leaders during the Partition of Bengal movement.
 He was one of the founding members of Indian National Congress and also founded the Indian National Association in 1883.
-He had cleared the Indian Civil Services and had worked under the British Government.
+He had cleared the Indian Civil Services although it was marked by disputes with the British regarding his age.
+Surendranath won the case against British but later he was dismissed from his job on a flimsy ground.
+He jumped into the vortex of politics and soon became a very famous orator and a popular leader of the youth.
 He founded Ripon College in 1882 and in 1879 founded "The Bengalee" Newspaper.
+He actively highlighted the various transgressions of the British rule and thereby earned the ire of the Government.
+He was jailed for few months for a nominal offence and the entire India, particularly Bengal, erupted in protest.
 He supported the Morley Minto and later Montegu Chelmsford reforms and his political career declined owing to his support of the British policies against an awakened Nation's wish.
 He wrote the book "Nation in the Making."
 Post 1920 the Moderates gradually lost their influence in Indian politics owing to their conciliatory approach towards the British rule.
 Surendranath Bannerjee was defeated in his last electoral battle against the Swarajists of C.R Das in Bengal.
 He was Knighted by the British for his loyalty and was also made a Provincial minister.
-He died in .